cjjdavies/cdavies.github.io/README.md

 MSc Health Data Science (part-time)
 Tuition scholarship from The DataLab

-Hybrid delivery

 - Introduction to Data Science: Data cleaning and analysis in RStudio, and data visualisation
 - Applied Statistics in SPSS: descriptive statistics, parametric and non-parametric tests, interpretation of co-efficients
+- Machine Learning for Healthcare
+- Health Informatics
+- Evaluating Policy Effects in Practice: Ethical frameworks and the use of AI in mental health care and research

 2021 - 2023

 ### Open University

-Introduction to Computing and IT
+Introduction to Computing and IT (Distinction - 97%) Applied Statistics (83%)
-BSc Data Science Course

-Online

-- Data use and management
-- Programming and algorithm development
-- Networking technologies and infrastructure
-- Final grade: 97%

 2021